 - ¼ cup garlic powder

-- 2 tbsp Lebanese 7 spice aka Baharat seasoning
+- 2 tablespoon Lebanese 7 spice aka Baharat seasoning

 - 1 ½ teas cayenne pepper powder